League of Ireland Premier Division

-The League of Ireland Men's Premier Division, also known as the SSE Airtricity Men's Premier Division for sponsorship reasons, is a professional association football league in the Republic of Ireland and the highest level of the Republic of Ireland football league system.
-Contested by ten clubs, the league operates on a system of promotion and relegation with the League of Ireland First Division.
+The League of Ireland Men's Premier Division, commonly known as the League of Ireland Premier Division or simply the Premier Division, is a professional association football league in the Republic of Ireland, the top division of the League of Ireland, and the highest level of the Republic of Ireland football league system.
+It is organised and administrated by the Football Association of Ireland (FAI).
+Contested by ten clubs, it operates on a system of promotion and relegation with the League of Ireland First Division.
+Seasons usually run from February to November, with each team playing 36 matches: four against each other team, two home and two away.